tytydraco/yessleep/out/The_Deerman_.md

 The house seemed quiet, as if it were asleep.
 Her uncle's dog, Benji, from next door, waited near the front steps, his tail wagging cheerfully.

-"Awe, Benji," her mom was soft-spoken.
+"Awe, Benji," her mom's tone was soft-spoken.

 Benji waited for the car to park before circling around to greet Julie.
 She patted him gently.
 He was old in years, but still a happy boy, nonetheless.

 The door was left unlocked like it usually was during the day, and the familiar scent of cinnamon air freshener told her she was home.
 Her mom headed to her room to put her purse away, calling back over her shoulder, "Oh, before I forget, Josh dropped off your bag last night; it's by the couch."
 Julie sighed with immense relief; her laptop and favourite books were in that bag, including a couple of first editions.

-It had been quiet that night, and yet she couldn't sleep; the images of the accident kept creeping back into her thoughts.
+It had been quiet that night, and yet she couldn't sleep; the images of the accident kept seeping back into her thoughts.
 She remembered the name "Lora" and wondered what it all meant.
 She flipped over to her other side, facing the bookshelf, and spotted the pack of smokes she had left stashed on the second shelf a month ago.
 It rested on her copy of 'Bear Walker,' she slid one out.

 Even though it had been a month since she quit, she couldn't resist the urge to have just one, especially now after the deer and car accident.
 And then the haunting nightmare, to boot.
 The whole thing was just too eerie for words.
-Her first drag was the best; it made her feel grounded and connected to the present moment, as did the cold night air.
+The first drag was the best; it made her feel grounded and connected to the present moment, as did the cold night.
 She thought about what Josh had said at the hospital.
 Maybe he was right; perhaps the car lights spooked the deer into panic, and it lost all direction.
 It really was the only reasonable explanation, the only one that made any sense, anyway.
 Her phone bleeped in her pocket.
-It suddenly occurred that she had yet to check her messages since yesterday.
+It suddenly occurred that she hadn't checked her messages since yesterday.
 Josh's name appeared on the screen: Hey, hope you all settled in.
 How about I drop by with coffee around 1ish tomorrow?

 **Julie**: Sure!
 I take mine, black. :)